JaneUX/JaneUX/README.md

 - 👀 I’m interested in UX
 - 🌱 I’m currently learning about best UX practices for Flutter
 - 💞️ I’m looking to collaborate on anything related to UX and UI
-- 📫 How to reach me: Webex, email
+- 📫 How to reach me: Slack, email

 <!---
 JaneUX/JaneUX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.